logo image

 1789 - Burns was appointed Excise Officer for Dumfries, a duty trying to make sure Businessmen paid Taxes on certain goods such as Tee, Wine, and Tobacco.

-1791 – Robert Burns and his family moved from the Farm of Ellisland to Dumfries.
+1791 – Robert Burns and his family moved from the Farm of Ellisland to a flat on Bank Street in Dumfries.

 This year he writes ‘Ae Fond Kiss’ and becomes a father to Elizabeth, born to Ann Park.